 One last thing….

-We also made friends with a honeymooning couple who we later bumped into on the mainland, who told us a hilarious story about how they had bought some cookies and got so high they couldn’t feel their legs and slept for 48 hours.
-Not my idea of fun but it’s one to tell the grandkids, right?! ..On second thoughts… no, don’t do that!
+We also made friends with a honeymooning couple, who told us a hilarious story about how they had bought some cookies and got so high they couldn’t feel their legs and slept for 48 hours.
+Not my idea of fun but it’s one to tell the grandchildren, right?!

-Have you ever been to a Cambodian island?
+Have you ever been to Koh Ta Kiev?
 Share your experiences below!

 Click on the image below to repin this post!